wp-plugins/easy-testimonials/readme.txt

 7. This is the Testimonial Cycle Widget.

 == Changelog ==

+= 1.12.3 =
+* Address issues with easy-testimonials-admin.js
+* Address issue with shortcode generator using the incorrect value for random order.

 = 1.12.2 =
 * Fix: address issue where the same title was being displayed repeatedly when using the Random Testimonial display functionality.